Franz Joseph Schelver

-Franz Joseph Schelver (24 July 1778 in Osnabrück - 30 November 1832 in Heidelberg) was a German physician and botanist.
+Franz Joseph Schelver (24 July 1778 in Osnabrück - 30 November 1832 in Heidelberg) was a German medical doctor and botanist.

 He studied medicine at the University of Jena, and later obtained his doctorate at the University of Göttingen (1798).
 In 1801 he qualified as a lecturer at the University of Halle, then from 1803 to 1806, worked as an associate professor at Jena.
 Afterwards, he was named a full professor of medicine at the University of Heidelberg, where from 1811 to 1827, he served as head of the botanical garden.
 He was a devotee of the "nature-philosophy" espoused by Friedrich Schelling and Lorenz Oken.

 The plant genus Schelveria (Nees, 1827; family Scrophulariaceae) is probably named after him, although its etymology is seemingly unknown.